Fred Harvey Company: Harvey Girls

 Judy Garland in a scene from The Harvey Girls.

-El Garces railroad depot, hotel, and restaurant in Needles, California, around the turn of the 20th century.
-The facility, opened in 1908, was named after Padre Francisco Garcés, a noted Franciscan Spanish priest who made several journeys through the region in 1771 and 1774 en route between southern Arizona and the California Missions.
+Postcard view of the newly built El Garces hotel and restaurant in Needles, California.
+Opened in 1908, it was named after Padre Francisco Garcés, a noted Franciscan Spanish priest.

 The La Posada Hotel, built in 1929 and opened in 1930, in Winslow, Arizona.

 In 1883, Harvey implemented a policy of employing a female serving staff.
 He sought single, well-mannered, and educated American ladies, and placed ads in newspapers throughout the East Coast and Midwest for "white, young women, 18–30 years of age, of good character, attractive and intelligent".
 The girls were paid $18.50 a month, plus room and board, a generous income by the standards of the time.

 The women were subjected to a strict 10 p.m. curfew, administered by a senior Harvey Girl who assumed the role and responsibilities of house mother.
 The official starched black and white uniform (which was designed to diminish the female physique) consisted of a skirt that hung no more than eight inches off the floor, "Elsie" collars, opaque black stockings, and black shoes.
 The hair was restrained in a net and tied with a regulation white ribbon.
 Makeup of any sort was absolutely prohibited, as was chewing gum while on duty.
 Harvey Girls (as they soon came to be known) were required to enter into a six-month employment contract, and forfeited half their base pay should they fail to complete the term of service.
 Marriage was the most common reason for a girl to terminate her employment.

 The restrictions maintained the clean-cut reputation of the Harvey Girls, and made them even more marriageable.
 Cowboy philosopher Will Rogers once said, “In the early days the traveler fed on the buffalo.
 For doing so, the buffalo got his picture on the nickel.
 Well, Fred Harvey should have his picture on one side of the dime, and one of his waitresses with her arms full of delicious ham and eggs on the other side, ‘cause they have kept the West supplied with food and wives.”
 However, just the opportunity to leave their homes, enjoy travel, have new experiences, and work outside the home was very liberating for thousands of young women.

 So significant was the impact of the Harvey Houses and Harvey Girls that their female employees are said to have helped to "civilize the American Southwest".
 This legend found expression in The Harvey Girls, a 1942 novel by Samuel Hopkins Adams and in the 1946 MGM musical film of the same name which was inspired by it, starring Judy Garland.